GuillermoFabian/llm-end-to-end-app/Readme.md

 ## Monitoring

 Access Grafana at http://localhost:3000 to view dashboards for:
-- Query performance
 - User interaction statistics
-- System resource usage

-Custom dashboards can be created to track specific metrics relevant to your use case.
+Custom dashboards can be created to track specific metrics.

 For more detailed information on each component, refer to their respective documentation:
 - [Mage AI Documentation](https://docs.mage.ai/)